apache/drill/_docs/odbc-jdbc-interfaces/configuring-odbc/030-configuring-odbc-on-windows.md

 ### Step 2: Select an Authentication Option
 To password protect the DSN, select the appropriate authentication type in the **Authentication Type** dropdown.
 If the Drillbit does not require authentication (or to configure no password protection), you can use the No Authentication option.
 You do not need to configure additional settings.

-* **MapR-SASL**
-	* The maprlogin utility must be used to obtain a MapR ticket.
-To install and use the MapR login utility, see <a href="http://maprdocs.mapr.com/home/SecurityGuide/SecurityArchitecture-AuthenticationArchitecture.html" title="MapR Login Utilty">Authentication Architecture: The maprlogin Utility</a> and <a href="http://maprdocs.mapr.com/home/SecurityGuide/Tickets.html/">Tickets</a>.
 * **Kerberos** - configure Host FQDN and Service Name properties.
 	* To specify the default Kerberos mechanism, select the Use Only SSPI checkbox.
 	* To use MIT Kerberos by default and only use the SSPI plugin if the GSSAPI library is not available, clear the Use Only SSPI checkbox.
 * **Plain Authentication** - configure UID and PWD properties.

 ### Step 3: Configure the Connection Type
 In the **Connection Type** section, **Direct to Drillbit** is selected for using Drill in embedded mode.
 To use Drill in embedded mode, set the connection type to **Direct** and define HOST and PORT properties.
 For example: